 Everyone driving in Florida is required to carry personal injury protection (PIP) insurance.
 State law mandates that if you have a Florida license plate, you must carry a minimum of $10,000 in PIP coverage and $10,000 in property damage liability.

 To answer the question of “How does car insurance in Florida work?” you need to understand what PIP coverage is and when it applies.
-If you have questions after a Florida car accident and are unsure if your PIP coverage will be enough, you should call Lavent Law, PA to find out if you have additional options for compensation.
+If you have questions after a car accident and are unsure if your PIP coverage will be enough, you should call Boris Lavent, a car accident lawyer in Miami, to find out if you have additional options for compensation.

 Florida Personal Injury Protection Insurance